aws-powertools/powertools-lambda-typescript/CONTRIBUTING.md

 Previous command will deploy AWS resources therefore you will need an AWS account and it might incur in some costs which should be covered by the [AWS Free Tier](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc&awsf.Free%20Tier%20Types=*all&awsf.Free%20Tier%20Categories=*all).
 If you don't have an AWS Account follow [these instructions to create one](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/).

+### Local documentation

+You might find useful to run both the documentation website and the API reference locally while contributing:

+#### API reference

+You can build and start the API reference website by running these two commands in the project's root:

+* `npm run docs-generateApiDoc` OR `typedoc .`
+* `npm run docs-runLocalApiDoc` OR `npx live-server api`

+#### Docs website

+You can build and start a local docs website by running these two commands:

+* `npm run docs-buildDockerImage` OR `docker build -t squidfunk/mkdocs-material ./docs/`
+* `npm run docs-runLocalDocker` OR `docker run --rm -it -p 8000:8000 -v ${PWD}:/docs squidfunk/mkdocs-material`

 ### Conventions

 Category | Convention
 ------------------------------------------------- | ---------------------------------------------------------------------------------
-**Docstring** |  We use a slight variation of numpy convention with markdown to help generate more readable API references.
+**Docstring** |  We use [JSDoc](https://www.typescriptlang.org/docs/handbook/jsdoc-supported-types.html) annotations to provide type information and create API references.
 **Style guide** | We use black as well as flake8 extensions to enforce beyond good practices [PEP8](https://pep8.org/).
-We strive to make use of type annotation as much as possible, but don't overdo in creating custom types.
-**Core utilities** | Core utilities use a Class, always accept `service` as a constructor parameter, can work in isolation, and are also available in other languages implementation.
-**Utilities** | Utilities are not as strict as core and focus on solving a developer experience problem while following the project [Tenets](https://awslabs.github.io/aws-lambda-powertools-typescript/#tenets).
-**Exceptions** | Specific exceptions live within utilities themselves and use `Error` suffix e.g. `MetricUnitError`.
+**Test coverage** | We use [Jest](https://jestjs.io/) to test our code and [Codecov](https://codecov.io/) to report test coverage.
+We aim to have 100% test coverage in our unit tests.
 **Git commits** | We follow [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).
 These are not enforced as we squash and merge PRs, but PR titles are enforced during CI.
 **Documentation** | API reference docs are generated from docstrings which should have Examples section to allow developers to have what they need within their own IDE.
-Documentation website covers the wider usage, tips, and strive to be concise.
+Documentation website covers the wider usage, tips, and strives to be concise.

-## Finding contributions to work on

-Looking at the existing issues is a great way to find something to contribute on.
-As our projects, by default, use the default GitHub issue labels (enhancement/bug/help wanted/invalid/question/documentation), looking at any 'help wanted' issues is a great place to start.

-## Code of Conduct

-This project has adopted the [Amazon Open Source Code of Conduct](https://aws.github.io/code-of-conduct).
-For more information see the [Code of Conduct FAQ](https://aws.github.io/code-of-conduct-faq) or contact opensource-codeofconduct@amazon.com with any additional questions or comments.

-## Troubleshooting

-### API reference documentation

-TODO

 ## Licensing